 This is the most celebrated beach along the Amber Coast with a large concentration of all-inclusive resorts.
 The golden or white sands along its Atlantic Ocean waters — often turbulent — have been discovered, so don’t expect to be alone on the beach.
 Instead of depending on beach facilities, most patrons of Playa Dorada use their beachfront hotels for food, drink, toilet facilities, and changing rooms.
 Water-skiers and windsurfers alike take delight here.
 Because the waters of this beach front the Atlantic, waves can be a bit high in winter, and the waters a bit rough for swimming.

 Jamaica holds many waterfront treasures waiting to be discovered by intrepid travelers.
 This fascinating island still retains a strong African identity, more so than any other Caribbean island, and the colorful culture can be unearthed by those seeking experiences beyond the resort-heavy beaches frequented by most visitors.
-From standard hot spots to more hidden places filled with amazing food and authentic reggae beats, we've uncovered Jamaica's best beaches.
+Best Jamaica Hotel: Geejam Plan your Jamaica Vacation Here From standard hot spots to more hidden places filled with amazing food and authentic reggae beats, we’ve uncovered Jamaica’s best beaches:

 Doctor Cave’s Beach

-The stretch of golden sand and calm, rippling waters of Doctor's Cave Beach on Montego Bay have won the hearts of Jamaican tourists and locals alike.
-Easily one of Jamaica's most popular beaches, Doctor's Cave Beach manages to feel surprisingly intimate thanks to its ban on radios, footballs and vendors.
-Still, its location near a number of large resorts means it can get crowded during the height of the winter season.
-The bay's sheltered location means tranquil waves at the shore, with year-round temperatures between 78 and 84 degrees.
-A small fee is required for admittance to Doctor's Cave Beach, but the facilities are stellar, including clean, tiled changing rooms, and rental equipment, such as chairs, umbrellas and snorkeling equipment.
-Food is available at nearby beach restaurants, like the Groovy Grouper Bar and Grill, and other water sports and tour activities can be booked from here, including glass-bottom boat tours, sailing, kayaking and water-skiing.
+Doctor’s Cave Beach manages to feel surprisingly intimate thanks to its ban on radios, footballs and vendors.
+The bay’s sheltered location means tranquil waves at the shore, with year-round temperatures between 78 and 84 degrees.
+A small fee is required for admittance to Doctor’s Cave Beach, but the facilities are stellar, including clean, tiled changing rooms, and rental equipment, such as chairs, umbrellas and snorkeling equipment.
+Food is available at nearby beach restaurants and water sports and tour activities can be booked at the beach, including glass-bottom boat tours, sailing, kayaking and water-skiing.

 Seven Mile Beach

-If you're ready to get your “Jamaican Me Crazy” party going while soaking up the sun, head directly to Seven Mile Beach in Negril, Jamaica's hot spot for sunbathing groupies.
+If you’re ready to get your “Jamaican Me Crazy” party going while soaking up the sun, head directly to Seven Mile Beach in Negril, Jamaica’s hot spot for sunbathing groupies.
 Seven Mile beach is a 7-mile stretch of gorgeous sand, crowded with sexy sunbathers, locals, families and even a few nudists lurking in designated nude areas.
 Vendors wander the sand selling street food like jerk chicken, and the number of water sport activities and outfitters are vast.
-The party on the sands continues well into the night, with live reggae music thumping from Alfred's Ocean Palace, where partiers dance on the sand.
-Or if you're more of a night owl, hit up the Jungle Night Club where the party continues rocking 'til dawn.
+The party on the sands continues well into the night, with live reggae music thumping from Alfred’s Ocean Palace.

-Off the beaten path along Jamaica's southern shores lies Treasure Beach, actually a collection of 4 separate fishing villages and dark sand beaches stretching for nearly 6 miles.
-Treasure Beach has a handful of lodging options, including beachfront cottage rentals and charming guesthouses, many of which are located in Frenchman's Bay and Calabash Bay, the area's 2 most popular beaches.
-The Santa Cruz Mountains provide a gorgeous backdrop to waters dotted with colorful fishing vessels; the scene leaves visitors feeling like they've just uncovered Jamaica's still-secret shores.
+Off the beaten path along Jamaica’s southern shores lies Treasure Beach, actually a collection of 4 separate fishing villages and dark sand beaches stretching for nearly 6 miles.
+The Santa Cruz Mountains provide a gorgeous backdrop to waters dotted with colorful fishing vessels; the scene leaves visitors feeling like you’ve just uncovered Jamaica’s still-secret shores.
 Though isolated, Treasure Beach is far from dull.
-After sunset, hit up the Pelican Bar to toss back ice-cold Red Stripes, or Frenchman's Reef restaurant for spicy jerk chicken and lobster at shockingly good prices.
+After sunset, hit up the Pelican Bar to toss back ice-cold Red Stripes, or Frenchman’s Reef restaurant for spicy jerk chicken and lobster at shockingly good prices.

 Boston Bay Beach